-The Company considers increasing returns to shareholders an important management issue as it endeavors to improve corporate value.

-With a focus on striking a balance between investments for new growth and returns to shareholders within the range of its cash flows while maintaining and reinforcing the earnings power of its existing businesses, Yamaha Motor seeks to pay dividends in a stable and sustainable manner, setting 30% of net income attributable to owners of parent as a benchmark for its dividend payout ratio.
+The Company considers increasing returns to shareholders an impor-The Company has a basic policy of paying an interim dividend and a tant management issue as it endeavors to improve corporate value.
+With a focus on striking a balance between investments for new is the Board of Directors, while the General Meeting of Shareholders growth and returns to shareholders within the range of its cash flows while maintaining and reinforcing the earnings power of its existing provide that the record date shall be June 30 for the interim dividend businesses, Yamaha Motor seeks to pay dividends in a stable and and December 31 for the year-end dividend. sustainable manner, setting 30% of net income attributable to owners The Company decided to pay a full-year dividend of ¥115 per share of parent as a benchmark for its dividend payout ratio. (including an interim dividend of ¥50 per share) for fiscal 2021.